SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-6-1-nested-loops/exercise-drawing-figures-in-web-app/exercise-drawing-figures-in-web-app.md

-## Exercises: drawing figures in web environment
+## Exercises: Drawing Figures in Web Environment

 Now that we got used to **nested loops** and how to use them to draw figures on the console, we can get ourselves into something even more interesting: we can see how loops can be used to **draw in web environment**.
 We will make a web application, which visualizes a number rating (a number from 0 to 100) with stars.
 This kind of visualization is common in e-commerce sites, reviews of products, event rating, rating of apps and others.